hubot-scripts/hubot-asana/README.md

 ### Usage

+To use the bot, you'll have to create an api token.
+Open Asana, go to "My Profile Settings" , then "Apps", and create a new "Personal Access Tokens".
+Then you can talk 1-1 to asana with your token

+    asana: HERE_IS_MY_TOKEN

+now your are good to go.

 A task added to Asana must have a name.
 Both an assignee and a project are optional.
 Some examples:

     asana: ship some code